wunderwuzzi23/blog/content/posts/2021/offensive-bpf-bpftrace.md

 Notice that this requires the use of the `--unsafe` command line option.

 **Detection Tip:** Look for any unsafe bpftrace usage.

-**Caveat:** The string passed in to `system()` has to be a string literal and can't be a variable.
-This makes writing a generic command execution backdoor a little less straight forward – have some ideas now how to improve this – will be a separate post down the road.

 # Building backdoors with bpftrace